-Mr. Dhanarasu presented about the construction industry in India to show that eco-building design can be a real and practical way to reduce carbon footprint even if it has not yet gained widespread.
+Mr. Dhanarasu presented about the construction industry.
+In India, more than 40% of the Indian population will be residing in cities.
+Construction with an eco-friendly house design is one of the most significant ways to lower impacts on the environment.
+Eco-building design can be a real and practical way to reduce India's carbon footprint, but green design has not yet gained widespread acceptance for affordable homes in India.
 He highlighted that misconceptions regarding the cost of building green, increased complexities, and lack of perceived demand seem to be holding back many affordable housing developers from adopting green designs.